I am recognised by The Legal 500 2022 as a ‘Rising Star’ and by Chambers and Partners 2022 as a ‘Star Associate’.

 ‘Punching well above my weight’ and as ‘astute and [he] maintains a good grasp of the overview of the case, even when unexpected complications would knock a lesser lawyer off course’ – The Legal 500 2020

 ‘Amazing – polite, gracious and he’s kept me informed at all times’ – Chambers and Partners 2019

-Sources interviewed described me as having: ‘a warm approach and a good eye for the important issues‘- The Legal 500 2019; and
+Noted as having ‘a warm approach and a good eye for the important issues‘- The Legal 500 2019; and

 Other matters where I have achieved successful outcomes for clients include: